sumaiyaafridi/KiboSam/README.md

 Regular expressions can be used here to perform text search and text replace operations.

 # Your Task
-Your program will take the path to a csv file and analyze the file for the following operations:
+Your program will take the path to a ``Tweets_Datset.xlsx`` file and analyze the file for the following operations:

 - Remove a words followed by '@'
 - Replace '#Covid19' with covid